GreenDelta/openLCA2-manual/src/databases/importing_and_combining_databases.md

     Datasets with UUIDs that are not present in the current database will be imported anyway, regardless of the option you choose.

-    In [this chapter](../lcia_methods/importing_lcia_methods.md) you can find more details about importing LCIA methods in JSON format into openLCA, as the [openLCA LCIA methods pack](https://nexus.openlca.org/database/openLCA%20LCIA%20methods).
+    On the [dedicated chapter](../lcia_methods/importing_lcia_methods.md), you can find more details about importing LCIA methods in JSON-LD format into openLCA, as the [openLCA LCIA methods pack](https://nexus.openlca.org/database/openLCA%20LCIA%20methods).

 5. Click "Finish" to initiate the data import process.